joychester/Smurfs/README.md

 > * install ruby and Phantomjs, add them to PATH
 > * gem install concurrent-ruby
 > * gem install concurrent-ruby-edge
+> * gem install concurrent-ruby-ext (optional for perf improvement on MRI)
 > * gem install rufus-scheduler (optional)

 How to: